dtinth/YosemiteAndElCapitanSystemFontPatcher/README.md

 Maybe it's just me, but for such a new and modern interface, Helvetica Neue feels… _ancient_, and Helvetica is already everywhere…
-Maybe something like Avenir Next is a better choice.
+A more futuristic font such as Avenir Next may be a better choice.

 <img src="http://i.imgur.com/I84LhWq.png" width="444.5" height="414.5" alt="Replacing the system font with Avenir next">